mrichar1/clipster/README.md

 * Option to ignore clipboard updates form certain applications. (`filter_classes`)

-* Ability to delete items in clipboard history.
+* Ability to delete items in clipboard history from GUI or command-line.

 * One-off command to ignore next clipboard selection.